Allergy Shots in Tucson, AZ: What to Know

 - Cancel anytime

 Tucson allergist costs run 10-15% above the Arizona state average, reflecting the city's growing demand and concentration of specialists near the University of Arizona medical campus.
-Curex offers at-home sublingual immunotherapy for $59/month, well below a single Tucson allergist visit.
+Curex offers at-home SCIT (allergy shots) for $129/month, well below the cost of a traditional Year 1 shot program in Tucson.

 Ready to skip the surprise bills?